 DESIGN and TECHNOLOGY

 DT is taught through DT units and themed DT days, so children can experience the whole process from design through to the making and evaluation of a finished product.
 Key skills, such as different ways to join materials, are taught discretely and then applied in context.
-Through the curriculum, children develop their knowledge and understanding of materials and components, mechanisms and control systems, existing products and quality.
+Through the curriculum, children develop their knowledge and understanding of materials and components, mechanisms and control systems, existing quality products and health and safety.